aashka-trivedi/cryptocurrency-and-public-sentiment/README.md

 ## Major Findings

 1. Using the averaged google search score shows that google searches granger cause differences in bitcoin prices.
 Thus, we use the *averaged* google search score in all further analysis.
+2. The average reddit sentiment per day is shown not to granger cause the Bitcoin Price changes.